samuelthomas2774/nxapi/docs/lib/index.md

 ### Install

 nxapi should be installed as a project dependency rather than a globally installed package.
-TypeScript definitions are included as do not need to be installed separately.
+TypeScript definitions are included and do not need to be installed separately.

 ```sh
 # From registry.npmjs.com